elhachimi/adilnaimi.com/README.md

 ENTRYPOINT ["hugo"]
 CMD ["-w", "-s", "/src/blog", "-d", "/var/www/blog"]
 ```
-So, here we `go get` hugo and use /src(remember this from content container?)
+So, here we `go get` hugo and use /src/blog (remember this from content container?)
 as source directory for it and `/var/www/blog` as destination.

 Now build image and run container with hugo: